One of the most difficult decisions I made as a parent was choosing the nursery for my first daughter Ellie.

 This approach to communication matters to families in many situations, not just in a nursery setting.

 When we were working at a care home for people living with dementia, we asked families what was working and not working about the changes being made.
-One family member said that as their mum cIMG_5046ould not remember or tell them what she had been doing, how could the daughter know what had been happening, to have conversations about it?
+One family member said that as their mum could not remember or tell them what she had been doing, how could the daughter know what had been happening, to have conversations about it?

 Using technology to keep in touch